Skip Navigation or Skip to Content

 A Highland cow in the field at the National Museum of Rural Life.

 Please note that the Farm Explorer tractor-trailer will not operate during MooFest.
-The walk from the museum to the farm takes about ten minutes, with paths providing firm, smooth surfaces for pushchairs and wheelchairs.
+The walk from the museum to the farm takes about ten minutes on rough paths which can be steep in places.
 More information can be found in the Access section below.
 Why not follow the Willow Sculpture Trail on your way up?

 To the farm at the National Museum of Rural Life